marcellelee/marcellelee.github.io/index.md

 ## About Me

-Security practictioner, educator, and mentor.
+Security practitioner, educator, and mentor.
 Passionate about digital forensics, especially packet analysis, network security, and increasing user awareness.
 Cyber competition enthusiast.
 Champion of diversity in tech.
 Many certs and degrees.
 Serial volunteer and [public speaker](https://goo.gl/7pXpL8).
 You can find me on [Twitter](https://twitter.com/marcelle_fsg) and [LinkedIn](https://www.linkedin.com/in/marcellelee/).

+Thanks goes out to [Patrick Malanoski](https://www.linkedin.com/in/patrick-malanoski/), who started this account and page for me and who also teaches me about coding and cryptocurrency!

 ## My Resources